ucrcsedept/vagrant_example/README.md

 # vagrant_example
-The project is a beginners guide to vagrant.
-The project will walk you through the vagrant and show you the major features it affords with some examples.
+The project is a beginner's guide to vagrant.
+The project will walk you through the vagrant and show you the major features it offers with some examples.
 Vagrant is a tool that allows you to easily create and configure lightweight, reproducible and portable virtual environments.
-Developers often use vagrant as a test development environment, which has the same configurations as the production server.
-Vagrant isolates dependencies on operating systems, tools and specific software versions, development team use vagrant to create their consistent development environment.
-Vagrant is much more than these.
+As a developer, you can use vagrant to create a virtual environment for develepment and testing, which is completely isolated from the host execution environment including operating system, runtime libaries, configurations, etc. Using vagrant, multiple developers in a development team can easily make sure that their development and testing environments are consistent.
+When the software product is ready, this virtual environment can then be easily deployed on the production server.
+Certainly, vagrant is much more than these.

 ###Install vagrant:
-1. Go to the [vagrant downloads page](https://www.vagrantup.com/downloads.html) and get the appropriate installer for your platform, then install it.
+1. Go to the [vagrant downloads page](https://www.vagrantup.com/downloads.html) and get the installer for your platform, then install it.
-2. By default, VirtualBox is the default provider for Vagrant.
+2. VirtualBox is the default provider for Vagrant.
 Vagrant can also use VMware, AWS, or [any other provider](https://www.vagrantup.com/docs/providers/).
-The project use virtualbox, so go to the [Virtualbox downloads page](https://www.virtualbox.org/wiki/Downloads) and get the appropriate version, then install it.
+This project uses VirtualBox, so go to the [Virtualbox downloads page](https://www.virtualbox.org/wiki/Downloads) and get an appropriate version for your platform, then install it.

 ###Get started:
 1. Some concepts before we start up vagrant:
   - Boxes: Boxes are vagrant packages running a specific operating system.
 These packages can be imported on any machine that runs vagrant.
-In the project, we will use CentOS/7.
+In this project, we will use CentOS/7.
   - Vagrantfile: vagrantfile is a primary configuration file of vagrant.
-It is used to define virtual machine you will use, how to configure and provision it.
-The vagrantfile is written using Ruby syntax and looks like:
+It is used to define what virtual machine you will use, and how to configure and provision it.
+The vagrantfile is written using Ruby syntax.
+It looks like:
   ```ruby
 Vagrant.configure("2") do |config|
 	config.vm.hostname= "test"